 What is NPS?

 The Net Promoter Score (NPS) is a survey centered on one single question.
 The recipients are asked to rate their likelihood to recommend a company, a product, or a service to a friend or colleague.
 It’s a customer loyalty and satisfaction measurement widely used in businesses.

 Collab uses NPS as a key measurement.
 We ask our customers and partners to rate us in order to improve our services.
-We also encourage our network to use this metric because it’s a simple and easy-to-implement question that gives contact centers a solid understanding of satisfaction and areas to improve.
+We also encourage our network to use this metric because it’s simple and easy-to-implement, while it gives contact centers a solid understanding of satisfaction and areas to improve.